aws-samples/sample-bda-redaction/README.md

 The first-time deployment should take approximately 10 minutes to complete.

-### Portal Access

-An API Gateway Custom Domain is required for deployment.
-You will use this domain name to access the portal in a web browser.

-To complete this process you will need to create a custom domain name.
-[Learn more about creating a private custom domain name](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-private-custom-domains-tutorial.html).

-In order to access the portal using this custom domain, configure the CNAME record that you have created in Amazon Route 53 by adding the **API Gateway domain name** from the AWS API Gateway Custom domain names screen as the value of that CNAME.
-The update to the DNS will take approximately 5 minutes (if the TTL is set to 300 seconds).

 ### Authentication

 The portal is protected by Basic Authentication.
 When using Basic Access Authentication the credentials are stored in [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) using the secret provisioned in the `PortalStack` CloudFormation stack that was created via AWS CDK.
 The CloudFormation stack resource is named `PiiRedactionPortalAuthSecret`.